Anastasiia-Ni/Anastasiia-Ni/README.md

 <h3> 📒 Current projects and languages studied

 ###
 - Transcendence (Final common core project at 42.
-A multiplayer pong game website created using VueJS, NestJS and PostgreSQL.)
+A multiplayer pong game and chat website created using React, NestJS and PostgreSQL)
 - Python
 - Qiskit
 - TypeScript / NestJS